hanami/guides/content/introduction/getting-started.md

 ```

 We create the required records in our test and then assert the correct number of book classes on the page.
-When we run this test it should pass.
+When we run this test, it should pass.
 If it does not pass, a likely reason is that the test database was not migrated.

-Now we can go change our template and remove the static HTML.
+Now we can change our template and remove the static HTML.
 Our view needs to loop over all available records and render them.
 Let's write a test to force this change in our view: